surreal6/barricuda-likelike/README.md

     I found a bug in the depthOffset calculation and fixed it to make it scale dependant.
 Now depth drawing will work with sprites in different scales.

-    In 'barriEntrada' room, look how i set the 'mesa' thing with a fixed offset of 10.
+    In 'hall' room, look how i set the 'mesa' thing with a fixed offset of 10.
 Also the depth with the column will work at different avatarScales.

-    Look at 'sillas' things in the 'barriAula' room.
+    Look at 'sillas' things in the 'classroom' room.
 Each one uses a different scale and the scene profit from the bug fixed.
 You can change avatarScale and the depth calculation still works fine.

 * perspective mode.

     You can define a special function to calculate player scales for each room.

-    Walk into 'barriCueva' room to see it working.
+    Walk into 'cave' room to see it working.

 * animated background.
 Background become a sprite and can be animated.